ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

-# How to avoid disappointing shows as GOT Season 8 and find your favored ones?--A Emotional Arc Approach by means of Natural Language Processing
+# How to avoid disappointing shows as GOT Season 8 and find your favored ones?--A Emotional Arc Approach Using Sentiment Analysis of the Scripts

-We all have had such experience as we are watching new movies or shows with high expectations, only to find our expectations subverted after the hours which seem like ages.
-But by then, those hours in our life had already gone, leaving us with only the disapointment and regrets.
+A Natural Language Processing Project that generates the emotional arc of GOT scripts by means of sentiment analysis.

+Tools: Python/R/Photoshop/Premier Pro/After Effect etc.

 ## A REALLY DISAPPOINTING WATCHING EXPERIENCE(EMPHAZING AND DEFINING)